 Employment Outlook and Salary Information

-The BLS predicted that jobs for multimedia artists and animators would grow 6% from 2014 through 2024.
-The BLS also reported an annual median salary of $63,970 for multimedia artists and animators in 2015.
+The BLS predicted that jobs for multimedia artists and animators would grow slower than average from 2018 through 2028.
+The BLS also reported an annual mean salary of $78,230 for multimedia artists and animators in 2018.

 Within the field of video game animation, there are many different job options.
 These include working as a modeler, texture artist, animator or motion-capture artist.
-Video game animators may work for video game companies or computer animation studios, and can expect jobs in their field to increase at an average rate from 2014-2024.
+Video game animators may work for video game companies or computer animation studios, and can expect jobs in their field to increase slower than average through 2028.